STAFF

 Percussion Instructor

-Tray has over 30 years of experience as a percussionist.
+Tray D has over 30 years of experience as a percussionist.
 He honed his skills at Alabama A&M University where he participated in band and pursued a music minor.
 Currently, he plays with the Luvher band, and he is the Owner/Producer and Engineer at Tr3ydmark Music LLC where he helps local musicians record.

 Guitar Instructor / Sound Engineer